Adam Faith: Music career

 Faith at Amsterdam Schiphol Airport, 4 April 1963.

-Faith became one of Britain's significant early pop stars.
-At the time, he was distinctive for his hiccupping glottal stops and exaggerated pronunciation.
-He did not write his own material, and much of his early success was through partnership with songwriters Les Vandyke and John Barry, whose arrangements were inspired by the pizzicato arrangements for Buddy Holly's "It Doesn't Matter Anymore".

 Faith began his musical career in 1957, while working as a film cutter in London in the hope of becoming an actor, singing with and managing a skiffle group, the Worried Men.
 The group played in Soho coffee bars after work, and became the resident band at the 2i's Coffee Bar, where they appeared on the BBC Television live music programme Six-Five Special.
 The producer, Jack Good, was impressed by the singer and arranged a solo recording contract with His Master's Voice under the name Adam Faith.
 According to Faith's obituary in The Guardian, Good showed him a book of names, and the aspiring singer picked "Adam" from the boys' list, and "Faith" from the girls' list.

 His debut record "(Got a) Heartsick Feeling" and "Brother Heartache and Sister Tears", in January 1958, failed to make the charts.
 Good gave him a part in the stage show of Six-Five Special, along with the John Barry Seven but the show folded after four performances.
 His second release later that year was a cover of Jerry Lee Lewis's "High School Confidential", backed with the Burt Bacharach and Hal David penned "Country Music Holiday" but this also failed.